PASSION FOR INNOVATION

 Armatix envisions a world in which the tragedy of accidental firearm deaths is a thing of the past.

-We're helping create it by offering some of the most advanced firearm safety features available anywhere.
+We're helping create it by offering some of the most advanced firearm security features available anywhere.
 We believe that personalization technology, which prevents an unauthorized user from operating the firearm, is the answer to this important challenge‐and we've been developing it for 15 years.

 Smart systems are the future of firearm safety.